Freddie Freeman: Personal life

 Freeman married Chelsea Goff in 2014.
 She appeared in season 8, episode 15 of Say Yes to the Dress: Atlanta.
-The couple has three sons.
+The couple has three sons and one daughter.
 Freeman's youngest son, Maximus, was diagnosed with Guillain–Barré syndrome in 2024.
 While he played for the Braves, Freeman and his family lived in Atlanta during baseball season and in California during the off-season.
 Shortly after signing with the Dodgers, he commuted to Dodger Stadium from Corona del Mar and planned to maintain his Atlanta residence.
 Later, he began renting a home in Studio City.

 During a 2014 winter storm, Freeman was stuck in a traffic jam that was not moving.
 Freeman stayed stuck for hours until former teammate Chipper Jones arrived on his ATV and rescued Freeman.
 In January 2016, the Atlanta Braves announced a "Chipper Rescues Freddie" bobblehead night for the following season.
 This was used as a promotional night for the franchise.

 Freeman's cousin Carson Branstine is a professional tennis player.